MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Tutorials/UI/inventory.md

 1. Click on “Gather” to configure the data sources that need to be configured for this Engagement. *Data source not found* will be displayed the first time the Gather screen is opened for a project.
 To add new data sources for an Engagement you currently have to options:
     - Use a “Pull Connector” to reach out to the data sources maintained by Microsoft (Active Directory, MAP Toolkit, SCCM 2012 and/or vMWare vCenter (Office 365 will be added shortly); OR
-    - Use to “Push Connectors” to automatically push the data scanned through the Inventory Tools/Services from the UI-integrated Vendors (ISVs).
+    - Use a “Push Connectors” to automatically push the data scanned through the Inventory Tools/Services from the UI-integrated Vendors (ISVs).

 1. For the first option of a “Pull Connector”, click on “Add” button and choose which data source is preferred from the available list of UI connectors on the right.